privacyguides/privacyguides.org/docs/encryption.md

 ![FileVault logo](assets/img/encryption-software/filevault.png){ align=right }

-Included in macOS and a proprietary solution, **FileVault** offers on-the-fly volume encryption to secure all data at rest.
+**FileVault**, a proprietary solution integrated into macOS, offers on-the-fly volume encryption to secure all data at rest.
 On Macs with Apple silicon or a T2 Security Chip, FileVault [leverages](https://support.apple.com/guide/security/volume-encryption-with-filevault-sec4c6dc1b6e/web) the Secure Enclave and its hardware security capabilities.

 FileVault can be managed in the Privacy & Security section of System Settings.